xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 - 10 GbE
   - As Native 10G Optic with CVR-QSFP-SFP10G (QSA), fully populated into all 32 ports in roadmap
-  - As Breakout, fully populated into all 32 ports.
-32 ports x (4x10 GbE) = 128 10 GbE total
+  - As Breakout, populated into 24 ports except port 4 through 11.
+24 ports x (4x10 GbE) = 96 10 GbE total

 - 25 GbE
   - As Native 25G Optic , fully populated into all 32 ports in roadmap
   - As Breakout, fully populated into all 32 ports.
 32 ports x (4x25 GbE) = 128 25 GbE total

 - 40 GbE
-  - As Native 40G Optic , fully populated into all 32 ports
+  - As Native 40G Optic , populated into 24 ports except port 4 through 11

 - 100 GbE
   - As Native 100G Optic, fully populated into all 32 ports